NuCypher (NU) Price Reaches $0.29

-NuCypher (CURRENCY:NU) traded down 4.8% against the US dollar during the 24 hour period ending at 7:00 AM E.T. on October 11th.
-One NuCypher coin can now be purchased for about $0.29 or 0.00000510 BTC on popular exchanges.
-NuCypher has a market cap of $196.09 million and approximately $27.86 million worth of NuCypher was traded on exchanges in the last day.
-Over the last seven days, NuCypher has traded down 2.1% against the US dollar.
+NuCypher (CURRENCY:NU) traded up 1.4% against the U.S. dollar during the 24 hour period ending at 18:00 PM E.T. on October 14th.
+NuCypher has a total market cap of $199.20 million and $12.06 million worth of NuCypher was traded on exchanges in the last day.
+One NuCypher coin can now be bought for about $0.29 or 0.00000508 BTC on major cryptocurrency exchanges.
+During the last seven days, NuCypher has traded 5.7% lower against the U.S. dollar.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.